Leo-LWF/Scala/README.md

 # Scala
-my source code for Scala learning
+My source code for Scala learning.
+Build in eclipse for ScalaIDE with scala 10.2.